 This financial report is designed to provide a general overview of Eureka County Television District's finances for all those with an interest in the government's finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Office of the Eureka Comptroller, P.O.
-Box 852, Eureka, Nevada 89316, Telephone Number 775-237-6128, E-mail mgarner@eurekacountynv.gov or ktodd@eurekacountynv.gov.
+Box 852, Eureka, Nevada 89316, Telephone Number 775-237-6128, E-mail ktodd@eurekacountynv.gov.